School Rules

 Children often see themselves as being unfairly treated; at times they are justified in their thinking.
 We consider all arguments with adults as inappropriate.
 We do encourage our pupils to find an appropriate time (usually not at the time of the incident) to discuss their grievance with the class teacher or another member of staff.
 We seek parents help and cooperation in encouraging their children to approach an adult to help solve their problems.

 Adults can ‘get it wrong!’
-We will apologise to the pupils if we do, BUT, pupils who register their grievances in an inappropriate manner will be punished for the way in which they reacted to the adult.
+We will apologise to the pupils if we do; however, pupils who register their grievances in an inappropriate manner will be punished for the way in which they reacted to the adult.

-If your child approaches you with a problem about discipline in the class/school which is causing concern please try to encourage him/her to approach an adult in school to help resolve the problem.
-However do feel free to approach the school on your child’s behalf.
+If your child approaches you with a problem about discipline in the class/school which is causing concern, please try to encourage him/her to approach an adult in school to help resolve the problem.
+However, do feel free to approach the child's class teacher on your child’s behalf.
 The children need to see that their needs/opinions are valued.
-WE (parents and school based staff) need to teach the children how to question/challenge authority in an appropriate and effective way.
+We (parents and school based staff) need to teach the children how to question/challenge authority in an appropriate and effective way.

 We also need to teach our children to look at their own behaviour and analyse whether or not their reactions/actions: